General-Meow/learning-react/README.md

 }
 ```

-Data immutability
+#### Data and Immutability
-- Its recommended that in react, we don't mutate data but instead we treat it as immuatable and make copies with the changes
+- Its recommended that in react, we don't mutate data but instead we treat it as immutatable and make copies with the changes
   - this is so that we change detect what the changes are easily
   - things become simpler
   - helps with detection for rerendering